-In November 2005, the CFA issued its first bonds totaling approximately \$187.5 million.
-Further, the Commonwealth's fiscal year 2006 enacted budget appropriates \$8.294 million in state funds to the CFA for payment of all or a portion of CFA debt service during fiscal year 2006.
-Additional appropriations from Commonwealth General Funds for future debt service are expected to be requested by the Department of Community and Economic Development for inclusion in the Governor's Executive Budget request to the General Assembly.
-Any appropriation of general revenues will require the passage of legislation by the General Assembly and approval by the Governor for a designated fiscal period.
+In November 2005, the CFA issued its first bonds totaling approximately \$187.5 million, all of which are still currently outstanding.
+The Commonwealth's fiscal year 2006 enacted budget appropriates \$8.294 million in state funds to the CFA for payment of all or a portion of CFA debt service during fiscal year 2006.
+The Governor's proposed fiscal year 2007 budget includes a recommendation for \$36.939 million in General Fund appropriations to support CFA debt service during fiscal year 2007, which amount is expected to be sufficient to support the bonds issued by CFA in November 2005 as well as the approximately \$187,500,000 of bonds issued by CFA on April 19, 2006.
+Additional appropriations from Commonwealth General Funds for future debt service beyond those mentioned in this section are expected to be requested by the Department of Community and Economic Development for inclusion in the Governor's Executive Budget request to the General Assembly.